cerner/cerner.github.io/source/engineers/shahzad-zafar/index.markdown

 {% engineer hardware %}

-I use a Lenovo T420 with Windows 7and an external monitor.
+I use a Lenovo T420 with Windows 7 and an external monitor.
 At home, I have a MacBook Pro, Apple TV and an iPad, which makes it easier to project on to HD TV from the laptop or iPad for work or just to watch movies.

 {% engineer software %}